 Additionally, it should be noted that legal language has changed considerably from 1800s.
 Today, commas might be left out of legal instruments without too much thought, but, in the past, a simple comma in legal language can make all the difference in the world.
 A comma can determine who owns a piece of real property.
 As well, it should be mentioned that grammar and punctuation has changed from 2020 to 1800.

-Notably, it should be said, land can gained without having title.
+Notably, it should be said, land can be gained without having title.
 One way is adverse possession (title is sold after obtaining it) where a squatter can get title to land after squatting on it a number of years.
 Also, under the doctrine of conquest, land can be taken by force, which includes all title or claims to the land.
 These are just some ways of getting land without having title to it, which some may call fraud.